-Why Environmental Science?
+Why Major in Environmental Science?

 In the twenty-first century, the “environment” affects politics, economics, weather, animal species, medicine, and energy.
 All over the world, people have become increasingly concerned about the safety of our air, food, and water.
 Current weather-related events have sparked an interest in understanding global climate change and the human factors that may be enhancing global warming.
 Quality of life issues have made us more concerned and aware about our precious resources and open spaces and how to protect them.
 Individuals are taking conservation more seriously because of the environmental consequences of our current and future energy needs.